Our office helps university departments and business units develop and evaluate international partnerships.

 • Involving or related to graduate students

-• Must be developed in coordination with college students are enrolled in
+• Must be developed in coordination with college students enrolled in

 • Provides structure for students to receive two existing degrees, one from each partner institution